LambdaSharp/AWS-IoT-Button-Challenge/README.md

 ## Boss Level: Show results in a Console app

 For the final part, we want the results of the C# Lambda function to be displayed on a console screen.
-Details of the implementation are left as an excercise to the reader.
+Details of the implementation are left as an exercise to the reader.

 **ACCEPTANCE TEST:** Do a sequence of single and double clicks on the AWS IoT Button.
 Do a long click.
 Confirm the result is shown to everyone and that all the records are gone from the DynamoDB table.